soojihan/Multitask4Veracity/README.md

 ## ELMo model

-Credbank Fine-tuned ELMo(ELMo_CREDBANK) used in this paper can be downloaded via http://staffwww.dcs.shef.ac.uk/people/J.Gao/data/elmo_credbank/elmo_credbank_2x4096_512_2048cnn_2xhighway_weights_12262018.hdf5
+Credbank Fine-tuned ELMo(ELMo_CREDBANK) used in LLD paper can be downloaded via http://staffwww.dcs.shef.ac.uk/people/J.Gao/data/elmo_credbank/elmo_credbank_2x4096_512_2048cnn_2xhighway_weights_12262018.hdf5

 If you use the version from this Git repository or our augmented data (BostonBombing-Aug v1.0), please cite: